Eligibility criteria and frequently asked questions

 How do I reconstruct my front garden to accommodate my vehicle?

 There is a requirement to reconstruct your frontage using permeable materials.
 It must be a minimum of 25% of the front garden's dimensions and can be done as permeable block paving.
-Such paving must have permeable areas into which surface water can drain, but must not discharge on to the highway or connect with the rain water down pipes.
+Such paving must have permeable areas into which surface water can drain but must not discharge on to the highway or connect with the rain water down pipes.

 Other materials that are acceptable are Grasscrete and gravelled material.
 Please ensure that an apron of hard material is constructed across the frontage of the property to prevent stones being introduced onto the highway and thus causing a safety concern.
-Find out more about paving your front garden.

-I have a Parking Bay outside my house; can I still have a crossing?
+I have a Parking Bay outside my house, can I still have a crossing?

 What happens once I have completed my parking facilities and I want to proceed with the vehicle crossing?